 9.4.
-List Image Profiles Available for Building
+List of Built Images

-To list images available for building select Images > Image List.
+To list available built images select Images > Image List.
 A list of all images is displayed.

-Displayed data about images includes an image Name, its Version and the build Status.
+Displayed data about images includes an image Name, its Version, Revision, and the build Status.
 You can also see the image update status with a listing of possible patch and package updates that are available for the image.